 A Canadian-style resume is necessary to propel your job search and help you to find the right job faster.
 As well, employers look for specific items that you may need to add to your existing resume format in Canada.
 And, in some cases, you may need to delete information.
-So to get noticed by employers it makes sense to revise and update your resume format with these tips in mind.
+Revising and updating your resume format with these tips will get employers in Canada to notice you.

 Eight Tips to Write a Canadian-Style Resume